 While many of these signs are noticeable, some may not be and some are capable of being hidden, misunderstood or otherwise explained away.
-Regardless of what you may or may not know, consulting a NJ nursing home injury lawyer from Davis & Brusca, LLC, as soon as possible may prove to be the best decision you could possibly make.
+Regardless of what you may or may not know, consulting with us from Davis & Brusca, LLC, as soon as possible may prove to be the best decision you could possibly make.

-Below, you will find more information regarding the types of laws that a nursing home must follow and the different standards that the government and state require them to meet.
+A: Below, you will find more information regarding the types of laws that a nursing home must follow and the different standards that the government and state require them to meet.

-If you have any questions regarding a loved one currently residing in a nursing home or would like to speak with an attorney about making a claim, one of the compassionate New Jersey nursing home injury lawyers at Davis & Brusca can help you.
+If you have any questions regarding a loved one currently residing in a nursing home or would like to speak with an attorney about making a claim, one of the compassionate nursing home injury lawyers at Davis & Brusca can help you.
 Please reach out to us now.

 The Nursing Home Reform Act (NHRA) sets the federal quality standards for nursing homes.
 Nursing homes are obligated to meet these standards if they receive Medicare or Medicaid.
 The act establishes minimum care standards for nursing homes and defines certain legal rights of nursing home residents.
 Some of the requirements that nursing homes must follow under the NHRA include:

 First and foremost, residents of nursing homes in NJ have the right to a safe and decent living environment.
 This is an expansive right, which covers everything from the caliber of care delivered to them, to how the facility is staffed, to the cleanliness of the facility.
 Residents also have the right to respect, to go through their lives without being subjected to abuse and neglect, to the preservation of their privacy, to voice their opinions without fear of reprisal, and to participate in various group activities.
-If you believe that your loved one’s rights have been ignored, a nursing home injury lawyer in NJ, such as Davis & Brusca, can help bring them justice.
+If you believe that your loved one’s rights have been ignored, a dedicated law firm, such as Davis & Brusca, can help bring them justice.

 Nursing homes also abide by state laws.
 These laws do not overrule federal laws, but rather are intended to compliment them.
 For example, some states may set a minimum acceptable ratio for the number of nurses on a shift to the number of residents in the building.
-Whatever the issue, it is important to note that these laws are designed to set a minimum standard and satisfying that “minimum” may or may not be enough for a given resident.
+Whatever the issue, it is important to note that these laws are designed to set a minimum standard and satisfy that “minimum” may or may not be enough for a given resident.

-If your loved one is currently in a nursing home and you believe that the facility has in some way violated their federal or state rights, a NJ nursing home injury lawyer from Davis & Brusca, LLC can help.
+If your loved one is currently in a nursing home and you believe that the facility has in some way violated their federal or state rights, a nursing home injury lawyer from Davis & Brusca, LLC can help.
 Trust us to give you a voice and to help you exercise your rights and to speak up on behalf of yourself or your loved ones.

 Things can get complicated when a family member makes a claim on behalf of a nursing home resident, but speaking with an attorney can be incredibly helpful and help you make an informed decision as to when and how to proceed.
 For more information on nursing home laws and how to make a claim in New Jersey, call Davis & Brusca now for a free no-obligation consultation.
 Our team of dedicated professionals is here to help you.

 Knowing that your loved one has succumbed to nursing home abuse can be incredibly upsetting.
-The last thing you wanted was for someone you care for to experience physical injuries and emotional suffering as a result being poorly taken care of.
-Trust the NJ nursing home injury lawyers at Davis & Brusca, LLC to:
+The last thing you wanted was for someone you care for to experience physical injuries and emotional suffering.
+Call Davis & Brusca for help.
+You can trust our nursing home injury lawyers to: